-Google Panda is an important update from Google that aimed at penalizing the sites with thin contents.
-And it’s also a blessing for sites that have high quality content.
+Google Panda is an important update from Google that is aimed at penalizing the sites with thin content.
+And it’s also a blessing for sites that have high-quality content.

-In a nutshell, Panda update will penalize the sites with low quality content and rewards the sites with high quality content.
+In a nutshell, the Panda update will penalize the sites with low-quality content and rewards the sites with high-quality content.

-There are many websites that have been demolished after the recent Google panda update 4.0.
-If you are one among them, this detailed guide is for you to recovering from Google panda penalty.
+There are many websites that have been demolished after the recent Google Panda update 4.0.
+If you are one among them, this detailed guide is for you to recover from the Google panda penalty.

 The best way to find it out is to check the Google update dates.
 You can check them here, this is a detailed guide written by Moz blog.